On the Existence of Simpler Machine Learning Models: Rashomon Set Models: Simplicity and Generalization

-If $\F_1$ is a random sample of functions from $\F_2$ (as illustrated in Figure \ref{fig:generalization_theorem}(b)), and if $\F_2$ has a large true anchored Rashomon set, then $\F_1$ is likely to include at least one model from the true anchored Rashomon set.
+If $\F_1$ is a random sample of functions from $\F_2$, and if $\F_2$ has a large true Rashomon set, then the true Rashomon set is likely to include at least one model from $\F_1$.
 In that case, Theorem \ref{th:approximating_finite_1} applies.
-Conversely, if $\F_2$ has a small true anchored Rashomon set, $\F_1$ is unlikely to contain a model from the true anchored Rashomon set, in which case, Theorem \ref{th:approximating_finite_1} does not apply, and there is no guarantee.
+This is formalized below.